jacksonmgrant/Scribe/README.md

 ## Project Setup

 The below instructions are for quick setup.
 I have written scripts that install all dependencies and set up environments, as well as create an alias to run the project with one command.

-If they fail you, the instructions for setting up manually are in the project setup sections of each submodule's readme.
-Be very mindful of which folders you are running commands in.
+If you are worried about running scripts or are encountering issues with them, you can run the commands in the files in terminal yourself.
+There are more instructions in the frontend and backend readmes.

 Note: I have not tested the scripts for Mac/Linux.
 It is likely these will fail and you will need to manually configure the project.
 I am sorry, please reach out if you need help.